Diana Nneka Atuona: Career

-Her second play, Trouble in Butetown, premiered at London's Donmar Warehouse in February 2023.
-It follows a black American GI who finds himself in the multicultural surroundings of Butetown, Cardiff.
+Atuona's second play, The Boy from Tiger Bay, won the George Devine Award in 2019.
+She went on to receive funding from the Roland Rees Bursary and Theatre Royal Haymarket’s Writer Award in 2021, which enabled her to further develop the script.
+Under a new title, Trouble in Butetown, the play was produced at London's Donmar Warehouse in February 2023.
+It follows a black American G.I. who finds himself in the multicultural surroundings of Butetown, Cardiff.